 Once the funeral is over

 Once the funeral service is over, the funeral director can help you make arrangements for the ashes, whether you would like them to be preserved in a casket or urn or whether you would like them to be scattered.
 Otherwise, they will be taking care of the headstone engraving arrangements.
-They can also help you with the sending of ‘Thank you’ notes and cards, and if you would like the deceased to be repatriated abroad or transferred to another area within the country, they can help you with this as well.
+They can also help you with the sending of ‘Thank you’ notes and cards, and if you would like the deceased to be repatriated abroad or transferred to another area like a cremation site within the country, they can help you with this as well.

 Death cleanup is important as well to ensure that the place is hygienic for people, you can learn the best way to clean the place here.
 It’s important to feel comfortable with the funeral director you choose, and the good news is that you can now easily choose and compare funeral directors, even online.
 The funeral director is not only the professional director of a funeral, after all – they are also called upon to be a source of support and empathy during a truly difficult and challenging time.
 They can help you go through the cremation process a lot easier.

 Image attributed to Pixabay.com